DVaughan/DVaughan.github.io/_posts/2018-03-20-Adding-Authentication-to-UWP-Apps.md

 ## Creating a MobileClientService

 To use the `MobileServiceClient` with a service that requires authentication, you must have the client perform authentication first.
 The `MobileClientService` class in Listing 2, demonstrates how to authenticate using the `MobileServiceClient's` `LoginAsync` method.
-The `LoginAsync` method accepts a provider name: "Google", "Facebook", "Microsoft" and so forth; and the custom protocol scheme.
+The `LoginAsync` method accepts a known provider name: "Google", "Facebook", "Microsoft" and so forth; and the custom protocol scheme.
 The `MobileServiceClient` constructs the authentication URLs, embedding the completion redirect to a URL comprising the custom protocol.

 Rather than perform an expensive login each time you wish to use the `MobileServiceClient`, the `PasswordVault` is used to cache the credentials.